Integrity and

 concerns.

-concerns cannot be found.
-When you want to learn about the nature and
+cannot be found.
+When you want to learn about the nature and beneficial conduct

-beneficial conduct of your mind for the purpose of becoming liberated from
+of your mind for the purpose of becoming liberated from confusion and suffering

 A qualified lama is a reliable source of